-COUNT SEVEN - NEGLIGENT MISREPRESENTATION

-- 72. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein. - 73.
-Defendants had a duty to accurately and truthfully represent to the medical and healthcare community, Plaintiff, and the public, that the Products had been tested and found to be safe and effective for use in the perineal area.
-The representations made by Defendants, in fact, were false. - 74.
-Defendants failed to exercise ordinary care in the representations concerning the Products while they were involved in their manufacture, sale, testing, quality assurance, quality control, and distribution in interstate commerce, because Defendants negligently misrepresented the Products' high risk of unreasonable, dangerous, adverse side effects. - 75.
-Defendants breached their duty in representing that the Products have no serious side effects. - 76.
-As a foreseeable, direct and proximate result of the negligent misrepresentation of Defendants as set forth herein, Defendants knew, and had reason to know, that the Products had been insufficiently tested, or had not been tested at all, and that they lacked adequate and accurate warnings, and that it created a high risk, and/or higher than acceptable risk, and/or higher than reported and represented risk, of adverse side effects, including, but not limited to, ovarian and uterine cancer.

-- 77. Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: - a.
-Economic losses including medical care and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.

-COUNT EIGHT - FRAUDULENT CONCEALMENT
+Case 3:17-cv v-00225-MMA-MDD Document 1 Filed 02/06/17 PageID.16 Page 16 of b.
+Noneconomic losses including physical and mental pain and suffering, emotion distress, fear o of death, inconvenience, loss of enjoyment and impairment of quality of life.
+COUNT SEVEN - NEGLIGENT MISREPRESENTATION 72.
+Plaintiff incorporates by reference each of the preceding paragraphs as if fully set for herein.
+73. Defendants had a duty to accurately and truthfully represent to the medical an healthcare co nmunity, Plaintiff, and the public, that the Products had been tested and found to be sa and effective f or use in the perineal area.
+The representations made by Defendants, in fact, were false.
+74. Defendants failed to exercise ordinary care in the representations concerning th Products while e they were involved in their manufacture, sale, testing, quality assurance, quality contro n in interstate commerce, because Defendants negligently misrepresented the Product reasonable, dangerous, adverse side effects.
+75. Defendants breached their duty in representing that the Products have no serious sid effects.
+76. As a foreseeable, direct and proximate result of the negligent misrepresentation s set forth herein, Defendants knew, and had reason to know, that the Products had bee ested, or had not been tested at all, and that they lacked adequate and accurate warning eated a high risk, and/or higher than acceptable risk, and/or higher than reported ar sk, of adverse side effects, including, but not limited to, ovarian and uterine cancer.
+77. Plaintiff sustained the following damages as a foreseeable, direct, and proximate result cts and/or omissions: a.
+Economic losses including medical care and lost earnings. b.
+Noneconomic losses including physical and mental pain and suffering, emotion distress fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+01511855, 1821 COUNT EIGHT - FRADUALENT CONCEALMENT 78.
+Plaintiff incorporates by reference each of the preceding paragraphs as if fully set for herein.
+Trainin moorporatoo by reference caon of the preceding paragraphs as in fully set for - 16 - COMPLAINT